Rhetoric: Ancient Greece and Rome

-Another Aristotelian doctrine was the idea of topics (also referred to as common topics or commonplaces).
-Though the term had a wide range of application (as a memory technique or compositional exercise, for example) it most often referred to the "seats of argument"—the list of categories of thought or modes of reasoning—that a speaker could use to generate arguments or proofs.
-The topics were thus a heuristic or inventional tool designed to help speakers categorize and thus better retain and apply frequently used types of argument.
-For example, since we often see effects as "like" their causes, one way to invent an argument (about a future effect) is by discussing the cause (which it will be "like").
-This and other rhetorical topics derive from Aristotle's belief that there are certain predictable ways in which humans (particularly non-specialists) draw conclusions from premises.
-Based upon and adapted from his dialectical Topics, the rhetorical topics became a central feature of later rhetorical theorizing, most famously in Cicero's work of that name.
+Ancient Greece, which was later subsumed under the growing Roman civilization, produced extensive early documented scholarship on rhetoric.
+Rhetoricians of Classical Greece included the sophists, wandering professional teachers of rhetoric, as well as Isocrates (one of the ten Attic orators), the philosopher Plato, and his student Aristotle.
+The most famous rhetorician of the Roman Republic was Cicero and of the succeeding Roman Empire was Quintillian.
+All of these scholars created formalized systems and classifications of rhetorical strategies, devices, or modes.
+Their work had a massive effect on rhetorical studies of the European Renaissance and, as a result, Western civilization, and are thus considered the direct precursor to modern Western rhetoric, under the broad label classical rhetoric.

-India
+Ancient India

 India's Struggle for Independence offers a vivid description of the culture that sprang up around the newspaper in village India of the early 1870s:

 A newspaper would reach remote villages and would then be read by a reader to tens of others.
 Gradually library movements sprung up all over the country.
 A local 'library' would be organized around a single newspaper.
 A table, a bench or two or a charpoy would constitute the capital equipment.
 Every piece of news or editorial comment would be read or heard and thoroughly discussed.
 The newspaper not only became the political educator; reading or discussing it became a form of political participation.

 This reading and discussion was the focal point of origin of the modern Indian rhetorical movement.
 Much before this, ancients such as Kautilya, Birbal, and the like indulged in a great deal of discussion and persuasion.

 Keith Lloyd argued that much of the recital of the Vedas can be likened to the recital of ancient Greek poetry.
 Lloyd proposed including the Nyāya Sūtras in the field of rhetorical studies, exploring its methods within their historical context, comparing its approach to the traditional logical syllogism, and relating it to modern perspectives of Stephen Toulmin, Kenneth Burke, and Chaim Perelman.

 Nyaya is a Sanskrit word which means "just" or "right" and refers to "the science of right and wrong reasoning".